 During May 2009, Leighton Smart introduced me to an old friend I had not seen for many years, Robert Amos from High Close in Nelson.
 This proved to be a massive boost for this website, especially the Nelson section…Robert has a hobby of collection things of interest, especially items relating to our district.

-He has the most extensive mining memorabilia collection I have ever seen outside of mining museums.
-He also has collected checks from collieries, clubs and shops that used to be used to exchange for goods many years ago, once again he has an amazing collection.
+He had the most extensive mining memorabilia collection I have ever seen outside of mining museums.
+He also has collected checks from collieries, clubs and shops that used to be used to exchange for goods many years ago, once again he had an amazing collection.

-He also has a large collection of photographs and files of information he has gathered about our district, he wants to share these with the wider world and between us, we will put these on this website.
+He also had an enormous album of photographs and files of information he has gathered about our district, he wanted to share these with the wider world and between us, we put these on this website.

-Another big contributor was the greatly missed Roger Vowles from Treharris, his collection of photographs feature throughout the site, may he rest in peace.
+Another big contributor was the greatly missed Roger Vowles from Treharris, his album of photographs feature throughout the site, may he rest in peace.

-There have been many other contibutions from so many local people and we are grateful to all of them and have named them throughout the various pages of the site.
+There have been many other contributions from so many local people and we are grateful to all of them and have named them throughout the various pages of the site.

 Thank you everyone